The west coast of Scotland: a braw territory of high skies, low plains, deep lochs, wild seas and soaring Munros.

 Ullapool and Achiltibuie

 Roadfarers will adore the drive out to Achiltibuie.
 This is a day trip that will take you through a mountain pass and around lochsides; stunning beauty underlines every twist in the road.
 Follow the C1047 north along the raggedy shores of Loch Lurgainn, beneath the watchful peaks of Cul Beag and Stac Pollaidh.
-Places to stop on the way could include Achnahaird Beach before arriving at Achiltibuie with its fine views of the Summer Isles.
+You could stop off at Achnahaird Beach before arriving at Achiltibuie with its fine views of the Summer Isles.

 Drink gin by the lochside